-Namascara Odisha: OneIndia is proud to launch its Odia portal
+Namascara Odisha: OneIndia is proud to launch its 9th portal, this time in Odia

 Bhubaneswar, Nov 05: Odisha is arguably one of the best states in terms of development, culture and tradition.
-To honour the state, OneIndia, India's leading language portal has launched a new portal in Odia.
-It would be your one-stop shop for news, views, entertainment.
+To honour the state, OneIndia, India's leading language portal, available in English, Hindi, Tamil, Bengali, Gujarati, Hindi, Malayalam, Telugu and Kannada is proud to launch our ninth portal in Odia.

+It would be your one stop shop for news, views, entertainment.
 In short, it will cover Odisha in its entirety along with national and international news as well in your favourite language Odia. https://odia.oneindia.com.

 Odisha formerly known as Orissa is one of the most pristine states in India.
 Known for its tribal cultures and many ancient Hindu Temples, it is the 8th largest state by area and the 11th largest by population.